harvardinformatics/website/content/a-couple-of-my-fastq.gz-files-will-not-decompress.md

 Occasionally, large files become corrupted during download.
 You can determine whether this has occurred by comparing the [checksum](http://en.wikipedia.org/wiki/Checksum) of a file before and after download.
 We have placed checksums for your fastq.gz files in your run directory in a file called md5sum.txt.
 Compare the values in this file to new checksums calculated on your downloaded files.

-To calculate a checksum for a file called myfile.fastq.gz, use:
+To calculate a checksum for a file called myfile.fastq.gz, use the GNU [md5sum](https://en.wikipedia.org/wiki/Md5sum) utility:

     :::bash
     md5sum myfile.fastq.gz

 If the checksums for a file before and after download differ, then the file is corrupt or incomplete and should be downloaded again.

+To calculate and compare the checksums of all FASTQ files listed in md5sum.txt:

+    :::bash
+    md5sum -c md5sum.txt